FSoft-AI4Code/TheVault/README.md

     print(sample["code"])
 ```

-Note: Due to the limitation of the huggingface data structure, we do not contain **parameters** and **docstring_params** data fields in the hub.
-The full version can be downloaded follows [Downloading Data from Azure blob storage](#downloading-data-from-azure-blob-storage).
+Note: Due to the limitation of the huggingface data structure, we do not contain **parameters** and **docstring_params** data fields in the hub version.
+To download the full data, see [Downloading Data from Azure blob storage](#downloading-data-from-azure-blob-storage).

 # The Vault Toolkit
 ## Getting Started